argilla-io/argilla/docs/_source/getting_started/installation/elasticsearch.md

 ## Reindex data

 Sometimes updates require reindexing our dataset metrics and Elasticsearch, therefore we devised some [short documentation](../../guides/features/datasets) to show you how to do this from our Python client.

+## Back-up data using snapshots

+Within Elastic, it is possible to create snapshots of a running cluster.
+We highly recommend doing this to ensure experiment reproducibility and to not risk losing your valuable annotated data.
+Elastic offers an overview of how to do this within [their docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshots-take-snapshot.html).